Working on a Dream

-Working on a Dream is the sixteenth studio album by Bruce Springsteen, released on January 27, 2009, through Columbia Records.
+Working on a Dream is the sixteenth studio album by the American singer-songwriter Bruce Springsteen, released on January 27, 2009, through Columbia Records.
 It topped the charts in nine countries, including the US, where it was Springsteen's ninth No. 1.
 "The Wrestler", which appeared as a bonus track, won a Golden Globe award.
 E Street Band guitarist Steve Van Zandt said that Working on a Dream completed a trilogy which started with The Rising (2002) and continued with Magic (2007), all of which were produced by Brendan O'Brien.